 How on Earth has it taken me so long to get round to watching Terry Gilliam’s classic dystopian Sci-Fi comedy?
 To paraphrase Admiral Kirk from “Star Trek II: The Wrath of Kahn” (stay with me): I’ve managed to see just about every film it’s influenced but like a poor marksman, I’ve kept missing the target.

-The film opens with a chillingly prescient, blackly comic take on oppressive totalitarian government where an accident involving a swatted fly results in a bureaucratic error and causes an innocent man to be seized by the authorities as a terrorist.
-Although it plays out like a sketch from “Monty Python’s War On Terror”, it’s actually quite alarming because this film and its subject matter is more relevant and topical right now than when the film was originally released.
+The film opens with a chillingly prescient, blackly comic take on an oppressive totalitarian government where an accident involving a swatted fly results in a bureaucratic error and causes an innocent man to be seized by the authorities as a terrorist.
+Although it plays out like a sketch from “Monty Python’s War On Terror”, it’s actually quite alarming.
+This film and its subject matter are more relevant and topical right now than when the film was originally released.